tomoiwasaki/trailer-nailer/README.md

 - Charts and graphs.

 Data the prototype will be collecting:
-- Song’s information from YouTube.
+- Movie’s information from YouTube.
 - User’s email and phone number (optional).

 Algorithms or special technique:
-- Selection algorithm to select songs based on user preferences. (e.g. genre, local bands only, etc.)
+- Selection algorithm to select movies based on user preferences. (e.g. genre, local bands only, etc.)
-- Randomized algorithm to choose a random part of the MV to play and to randomized a playlist.
+- Randomized algorithm to choose a random part of the trailer to play and to randomized a playlist.

 Mockup: